Duong-John/HCMUT_OS_BacKup_Utility_-BKU-/README.md

 ## Usage

-[cite_start]BKU must be initialized within the "Root Folder" of your project before use[cite: 583].
+BKU must be initialized within the "Root Folder" of your project before use.

 ### Basic Commands